ome/training-scripts/maintenance/preparation/idr0021-data-prep.md

 Workshop data preparation (idr0021)
 ===================================

-This document details the steps to prepare data from IDR for a workshop demonstrating analysis with Fiji, usage of Map Annotations and OMERO.tables and filtering with OMERO.parade.
+This document details the steps to prepare data from IDR and elsewhere for a workshop demonstrating analysis with Fiji, usage of Map Annotations and OMERO.tables and filtering with OMERO.parade.
 We use IDR0021, which is a Project containing 10 Datasets with a total of ~400 Images.